myzie/burrow/README.md

 # Burrow

-Burrow is a serverless and globally-distributed HTTP proxy for Go.
+Burrow is a serverless and globally-distributed HTTP proxy for Go built on AWS Lambda.

 It is designed to be completely compatible with the standard Go `*http.Client` which means it can be transparently added to many existing applications.
 Burrow